Musakhel District, Pakistan: Administrative divisions

-Demography

-At the time of the 2017 census the district had a population of 167,243, of which 14,135 (8.45%) lived in urban areas.
-Musakhel had a sex ratio of 843 females per 1000 males and a literacy rate of 25.86% - 34.46% for males and 15.87% for females.
-69,678 (41.66%) were under 10 years of age.
-108 people in the district were from religious minorities.

-The main tribes of the district are the Musakhels, Zimri, Jafars, Essot,Qaisrani,Gharshin(Syed) and Buzdars.
+Demographics

+Population

+According to 2023 census, the district had a population of 182,275.

+Religion

+In the 2023 census, 494 (0.27%) people in the district were from religious minorities.

+Language

-At the time of the 2017 census, 83.28% of the population spoke Pashto and 12.51% Balochi as their first language.
-There are some speakers of Khetrani as well, with languages recorded as 'Other' on the census being 2.50% of the population.
+At the time of the 2023 census, 85.83% of the population spoke Pashto and 12% Balochi as their first language.

 Education

-Musakhail District is ranked at the 81st position in the education score index of the Pakistan District Education Rankings 2017 published by Alif Ailaan.
+Musakhel District is ranked at the 81st position in the education score index of the Pakistan District Education Rankings 2017 published by Alif Ailaan.
 The education score is composed of the learning score, retention score and gender parity score.
 Retention is one of the biggest concerns in this district, with the relevant score being only 43.79 out of a potential 100.
 While, gender parity and learning scores lying a little above average.
 There has been only a slight improvement in the provision of post primary school infrastructure, with government primary schools still accounting for over 80% of the total number of government schools in the province, with a score of 27.87.

+In a recent District Education Performance Index DEPIx published by the Planning Commission of Pakistan, Musakhel's overall average falls within the 45-50 range, indicating low performance.

 In percentage terms, the allocations for education in Baluchistan have seen the highest growth compared to all other provinces during the 2013–2018 tenure, including district Musakhel.
 According to the National Education Management Information System data 2016–2017, the structural and governance reforms have yet to create an impact in terms of better provision of school infrastructure to students and teachers of all districts in Baluchistan.

 Issues reported by the residents via the Taleem Do!
 App complain of the lack or absenteeism of teachers.

 Recreational places

-Musakhail is one the beautiful and least explored District of Balochistan.
+Musakhel is one the beautiful and least explored District of Balochistan.
 It has beautiful meadows and green valleys in all of its Tehsils and Sub-Tehsils.
 Some of the promising site for recreational purpose are Silyauza, Toi Sar, and Mizri Ghar.
-In summer season a lot of people from adjoining areas visit these cold places and enjoy their free time.
+In summer season a lot of people from adjoining areas visit these cold places and enjoy free time.
 Beside these areas there are other picnic points like Behu in Drug Tehsil.